One Piece Vs Two Piece Toilet: Which One To Pick?

-YES, price is everything, especially when you can spare an extra one to two hundred dollars for a quality product or a flawed product.
+YES, price is crucial and an extremely important factor, especially when you can spare an extra one to two hundred dollars for a quality product or a flawed product.

-Single piece toilets are generally more expensive than two piece toilets due to production difficulty.
+Single piece toilets are generally more expensive than two piece toilets due to the production process.

 To put it simply, a one-piece toilet is made of several small pieces.
 Firing and assembling all the elements into one takes skill.
-Until the producers can start using 3D printers for manufacturing, we will see one-piece toilets being higher in price till then.
+Until the producers can start using 3D printers for manufacturing, it is more likely that we will see one-piece toilets being higher in price.

 Two-piece toilets are lighter and can be shipped with ease due to the tank and the bowl being separate and can be sent separately.

 Standard one piece toilets weigh around 40 kg (88 pounds), whereas two-piece toilet weighs around 25 kg (55 pounds).
-This is because one-piece toilet holds the ceramic tank during the firing cycle in production so the weight undoubtedly goes high.
+This is because the one-piece toilet holds the ceramic tank during the firing cycle in production, so the weight undoubtedly increases.

-Besides the design of two toilet types, does the functionality has any difference?
+Besides the design of the two toilet types, does the functionality have any difference?

 Nope, not at all.

-When we are talking about functionality, we are talking about the power of flush, and thus, we are talking about the flushing mechanism.
+When we are talking about functionality, we are referring to the power of the flush, and thus, we are talking about the flushing mechanism.

-Surprise.
-If you are not already aware, toilets are designed for that one function: to flush away human waste.
+The surprising part is.
+If you are not already aware, toilets are designed for that one function: to flush away human waste!

 How about the durability?
 The result is same as the flushing power - Nothing.

-Of course, different manufacturers have different quality, but broadly speaking, there aren’t a huge quality gap between these two models.
-Oh, just to remind you, due to the two-piece design, they sometimes suffers cracks between tank and bowl, but this only happens on rare occasion.
+Of course, different manufacturers have different quality, but broadly speaking, there isn’t a huge gap in regard to quality between these two models.
+Oh, and just to remind you, due to the two-piece design, they sometimes suffers cracks between tank and bowl, but this only happens on rare occasion.

 Hands down, the one-piece toilet wins this round by a clean KO.

-Although one-piece toilets are heavy to move around, the installation process is much easier compared to the two-piece toilet because there is no need of any hassle to connect the tank and the bowl.
+Although one-piece toilets are heavy to move around, the installation process is much easier compared to the two-piece toilet because there is no hassle of connecting the tank and the bowl.

 On the other hand, (get it?
-Because the one-piece toilet typically needs a second pair of hand…) when you are installing the two-piece toilet, you have to beware of cracking the porcelain while attaching the bowl and the tank.
+Because the one-piece toilet typically needs a second pair of hands…) when you are installing the two-piece toilet, you have to be careful not to crack the porcelain while attaching the bowl and the tank.

-Most of the time, two-piece toilet does not come with a wax ring and toilet seat.
+Most of the time, the two-piece toilet does not come with a wax ring and a toilet seat.

-Also, some one-piece toilet can be wall mounted, which is a great way to save space in a small bathroom.
+Also, some one-piece toilets can be wall mounted, which is a great way to save space in a small bathroom.

 Cleaning & Maintaining